-The primary purpose of the 2016 Mississippi College- and Career-Readiness Standards is to provide a basis for curriculum development for Grades K-12 English Language Arts teachers in Mississippi.
+The primary purpose of the 2025 Mississippi College- and Career-Readiness Standards (MS CCRS) is to provide a basis for curriculum development for Grades K-12 English Language Arts teachers in Mississippi.
 This document provides an outline of what students should know and be able to do by the end of each grade level in preparation for college and career.
-The primary purpose of this document is to provide a basis for curriculum development for K-12 English Language Arts teachers, outlining what students should know and be able to do by the end of each grade level and course.
-Mississippi-specific courses that were revised to align with the Mississippi College-and Career-Readiness Standards include Survey of African American Writing, Creative Writing, Debate, Foundations of Journalism, Broadcast Journalism, Print Journalism, Mississippi Writers, Oral Communication, Technical and Workplace Writing, Survey of Twentieth Century Writing, and World Literature.
-The new Southern Regional Education Board (SREB) Literacy Ready course is included as a transition to college English course.
+Mississippi-specific courses that were revised to align with the Mississippi College- and Career-Readiness Standards include Survey of African American Writing, Creative Writing, Debate, Foundations of Journalism, Broadcast Journalism, Print Journalism, Mississippi Writers, Oral Communication, Technical and Workplace Writing, Survey of Twentieth Century Writing, and World Literature.
+The Southern Regional Education Board (SREB) Literacy Readiness courses are included as transitions to high school and college English courses.